 Who Was Agnes Bowker?

 Agnes Bowker was the daughter of a butcher named Henry Bowker, who lived in Harborough.
 Although Mr. Bowker had passed away, her mother was still alive.
 Agnes was 27 years old and worked as a house servant in Leicestershire, England.
-In 1598, she became pregnant out of wedlock, which, at that time, was a shameful and scandalous situation.
-On January 22, 1569, Agnes testified in archdeacon’s court that she gave birth to a cat or monster.
+In 1598, she became pregnant out of wedlock, which, during those days, created a great scandal.
+On January 22, 1569, Agnes testified in archdeacon’s court that she gave birth to a cat or some type of monster.

 Interestingly, this was not so outlandish, as in the late 1500s, superstitions ran rampant, and many people believed in things like black magic and witchcraft.
 Some of the countryfolks theorized that Agnes’s “child” may have been a sign or warning about terrible things to come.

 Indeed, Agnes made many wild and incoherent claims.
 Her story changed often.
 She admitted to having had close relations on multiple occasions with a servant boy, Randal Dowley.
 However, she insisted that it was something else that fathered the cat.
 At one point, she claimed that a cat came to her and had his way with her many times.
 Then another one of her tales reported that it was a bear or a dog or something that changed shapes.